johanf85/home-assistant-heating-configuration/index.md

 ![https://www.home-assistant.io/](https://user-images.githubusercontent.com/43075793/110300847-b4172f00-7ff7-11eb-94d2-3394992bd090.png)

 With the use of Home Assistant I created a smart thermostat, which I was able to customize to my personal situation.
-Against low costs.
-In this document I will describe my configuration for others to benefit.
+Against low costs and all wired to limit the EMF radiation in the home.
+In this document I will describe my configuration.
 I am Dutch, so the names I chose for various entities are in Dutch.

 Screenshots of my dashboard: